spineo/RGButterflyDocs/content/About.md

 ## About

-This experimental App (currently private) I have worked during my free time aims to help users find potential acrylic color paint matches associated with selected areas of a photo.
+This experimental App (currently private) I have worked on during my free time aims to help users find potential acrylic color paint matches associated with selected areas of a photo.
 It does this by applying a selected _Match Algorithm_ against a database of reference paints and paint mixes.

 ### The Reference Data